 NVA‘s vision accepts loss and ruination as part of the site history.
 The imaginative re-use of this great late modernist structure reflects the same social dynamism and ambition with which it was conceived: a spirit of working to improve things and imagining a better world.
 Rather than rubbing off the hard edges to create a polished version of the past, the intention is to preserve a raw sense of otherness, excitement and revelation.

 The design team of Avanti Architects, NORD Architecture and ERZ Landscape Architects, are currently developing proposals that will include the consolidation of the main Seminary building as a ‘raw’ frame, with restoration of the chapel and sanctuary including the stunning ziggurat rooflight as an enclosed events space.
 The main pathways will be reclaimed, historic bridges repaired, and the Victorian walled garden will be brought back into productive public use as a hub for growing and learning activities.
 The collective actions that will bring Kilmahew / St Peter’s back to fruition will take many years, but every step has value in the site’s transformation from its current state of glorious abandonment.

-The planned works will begin on site in 2017 and will take two years to complete.
 To ensure public safety, the site is currently inaccessible with 24 hour security in operation.
 We are developing opportunities for the public to access St Peter’s Seminary during this transitional phase.
 Please subscribe to our mailing list to be kept up to date with planned future events and activities.

 For further information, please visit the NVA website.